FriendsOfCake/awesome-cakephp/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ## Checklist

-- [ ] Link to the repository included in PR description below
 - [ ] CakePHP 5.x and PHP 8.1+ compatible
 - [ ] Has tests, documentation, and LICENSE file
 - [ ] Actively maintained